nulladdr/react-fatless-form/README.md

 `react-fatless-form` uses two open source projects to work properly:

 - [React] - The library for web and native user interfaces
+- [React DOM] - Serves as the entry point to the DOM and server renderers for React
 - [Yup] - A schema builder for runtime value parsing and validation.

 ## License